 Plus, he could fly.

-Sometimes I like to be Xena, Warrior Princess when I’m climbing.
+When I’m climbing, I like to sometimes be Xena.
 I’m Meg Murry, who was stubborn and self-conscious, but a badass time traveling mathematician.
 I’m Starbuck from Galactica, the cocky, anti-authoritarian, whiskey swigging fighter pilot.
-I’m all of the best things I saw in these fictional characters growing up, and then I’m me.
+I’m a little bit of each of these fictional characters, and I’m a little bit of me.

-And since then, what I have learned about mourning is that it’s cyclical, and you can’t do it alone.
+It honestly took me a long time to find my heart again.
+I never gave myself time to grieve, being too busy trying to be brave for everybody else.
+I would tell myself that I couldn’t go through life allowing my pain to dictate how I behaved.
+Since then, I have learned that mourning is this cyclical thing, and you can’t do it alone.
 You have good days and you have bad ones.
 Moments like that will always pass and figure themselves out if you let them.
 And I did…and they did.

 The impression that it leaves only makes you grip a little tighter and kiss a little harder every time you do.

-And what happened is that being a part of Mikey’s adventure has made me realize how unique my own is.
+Simply being a part of Mikey’s life made me realize how unique my own is.
 What happens next is that you continue to love the world they leave with you.
-Every pitch I climb, every mountain I scale brings me a little bit closer to him, in a way.
-When he left, I promised him that I’d live a little bit extra for him, in little ways and in big ways.
-All of the days.
-And every day, you do things with more purpose.
+Every pitch I climbed, every mountain I scaled somehow brought me a little bit closer to him, in a way.
+When he passed, I made a promise to always try and live a little bit extra for him, in little ways and in big ways.
+I found myself doing things with more purpose, every day.

 Although his departure was premature, it’s the memory of Mike that remains timeless.
 For me, he will always be a skinny fourteen-year-old punk kid, skating down the block to meet me at my house in the early morning hours when the rest of the world was sleeping.
 I’ll always be kissing him with strawberry Lip Smackers chapstick in my back pocket.
 We’ll always be stupid kids watching that stupid sunset and then waiting for that sunrise, together.
 He’ll be Peter Pan, and I’ll be Xena, Warrior Princess.